bcooperstl/advent-of-code-2020/documentation/day18_part1.md

         * Recursively call eval_expression with (pos, end, level+1), storing the result in next_operand
     * Else if current is a closed parenthesis ')'
         * Return total
+    * Else if current is a plus sign '+'
+        * Set next_operation = OPERATION_ADD
+        * Continue with the next iteration of the loop
+    * Else if current is a multiplication sign '*'
+        * Set next_operation = OPERATION_MULTIPLY
+        * Continue with the next iteration of the loop
     * Else
         * Throw an error; Something is wrong here and I need to figure it out
     * If next_operation is OPERATION_ASSIGN